 - The “do’s” and “don’ts” of working with stakeholders such as the news media, with a focus on what it takes to build, sustain and protect a good reputation – or repair a bad one;

 - International Best Practices on How to Protect and Defend the Reputation of your Organization – Online and Offline

 Who should attend?

-CEO’s, Directors, Executives, Departmental Heads and Senior Managers in business, government and non-profit organizations with responsibility for managing risk and evaluating potential harm to the organization reputation.
+CEOs, Directors, Executives, Departmental Heads and Senior Managers in business, government and non-profit organizations with responsibility for managing risk and evaluating potential harm to the organization’s reputation.

-The course will be of particular interest to those responsible for:
+The training will be of particular benefit to those responsible for: